comparing hot tub shell materials

 With easy maintenance, cleanliness, sustainability, energy efficiency, aesthetics, and a soothing sensory experience as the requirements, marine grade aluminum is the crystal-clear winner for the best hot tub shell material.

-Aluminum as a shell additionally heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.
+Aluminum as a shell heats up more quickly than non-metals, won’t get slimy and require cleaning or chemicals when in contact with water for some time, and is lightweight for mobility.

 western red cedar hot tub

-Learn more about the considered design elements of this wood burning hot tub, or see the Resources section of our Journal for more 'how tos' and 'whys' about our hot tub.
+Learn more about the considered design elements and the unique differences of this wood fired hot tub in the the Resources section of our Journal.

-Did we miss answering any of your questions about hot tub shell materials?
-Shoot us an email, we’d love to hear from you.
+If we missed answering any of your questions about hot tub shell materials, shoot us an email, we’d love to hear from you.

 ← Older Post Newer Post →